Building a new track

 Adding splines

-Adding splines is necessary to create a smooth road surface.
-Actually creating splines is documented here.
-Without splines, the road will feel bumpy as you drive from polygon to polygon.
+Adding splines is necessary to create a smooth road surface, as well as creating a datastructure for the AI and other subsystems to work with.
+Actually creating and using splines is documented here.
+Without splines, the road will feel bumpy as you drive from polygon to polygon (unless you create/synthesize/have Lidar/laserscan data, see this page for more information on that).
 Also, the splined surface is used for things like the minimap, lap distance calculation and AI lines.

 Adding surface types